Double Glazing Quotes

 Get started

-This centuries-old design adds internal space to your property, improves airflow within your home, and allows more natural light in – plus it allows you to see more of the outside world.
+This centuries-old design adds internal space to your property, improves airflow within your home, and allows more natural light in – plus, it will enable you to see more of the outside world.

-All of the windows installed will be double glazed, as they are in 87% of English homes.
+All the windows installed will be double-glazed, as they are in 87% of English homes.

 One way you can cut back on costs is to install the double glazing yourself, but we wouldn’t recommend this – you could end up damaging your property and even injuring yourself.

-It’s also worth considering that new double glazed windows can save you up to £175 per year, according to the Energy Saving Trust.
-You can find out more about double glazing costs with our helpful guide.
+It’s also worth considering that new double-glazed windows can save you up to £140 per year, according to the Energy Saving Trust.
+You can find out more about double-glazing costs with our helpful guide.

 Here’s how much different sizes of bay windows will cost you, on average, followed by a table showing how the most popular frame materials will affect the price.